-- 19. Entities may apply to offer driverless service with or without shared rides.
-If an entity applies to offer driverless service without shared rides, its Passenger Safety Plan need not describe how it will minimize safety risks to passengers traveling in shared, driverless rides. - 20.
-If an entity authorized to participate in the driverless deployment program subsequently wishes to provide shared rides using driverless autonomous vehicles, the request shall be made in the form of a Tier 3 Advice Letter that revises the carrier's Passenger Safety Plan to include the required content related to shared rides.
+19. Entities may apply to offer driverless service in Phase I of the driverless deployment program with or without shared rides.
+If an entity applies to offer driverless service in Phase I without shared rides, its Passenger Safety Plan need not describe how it will minimize safety risks to passengers traveling in shared, driverless rides.

+20.-If an entity authorized to participate in Phase I of the driverless deployment program subsequently wishes to provide shared rides using driverless autonomous vehicles, the request shall be made in the form of a Tier 3 Advice Letter that revises the carrier's Passenger Safety Plan to include the required content related to shared rides.
 Consumer Protection and Enforcement Division staff will review each Advice Letter and prepare a draft resolution recommending appropriate disposition on the revised Passenger Safety Plan to provide shared rides for a Commission decision.
 Relatedly, if an entity authorized to participate in the driverless deployment program intends to changes its operations in a way that would materially affect the approaches outlined in its Passenger Safety Plan, that entity should provide the Commission's Director of Consumer Protection and Enforcement Division with an updated Passenger Safety Plan by way of a Tier 2 Advice Letter.